-- POR event on VDD supply.
-If there is no DSBOR circuit to re-arm the VDD supply POR circuit, the external VDD supply must be lowered to the natural arming voltage of the POR circuit. - DSWDT time-out.
-When the DSWDT timer times out, the device exits Deep Sleep. - RTCC alarm (if RTCEN = 1). - Assertion ('0') of the MCLR pin. - Assertion of the INT0 pin (if the interrupt was enabled before Deep Sleep mode was entered).
+- A POR event on VDD supply.
+If there is no DSBOR circuit to re-arm the VDD supply POR circuit, the external VDD supply must be lowered to the natural arming voltage of the POR circuit. - A DSWDT time-out.
+When the DSWDT timer times out, the device exits Deep Sleep. - An ARTCC alarm (if RTCEN = 1). - An assertion ('0') of the MCLR pin. - An assertion of the INT0 pin (if the interrupt was enabled before Deep Sleep mode was entered).
 The polarity configuration is used to determine the assertion level ('0' or '1') of the pin that will cause an exit from Deep Sleep mode.
 Exiting from Deep Sleep mode requires a change on the INT0 pin while in Deep Sleep mode.